tommorgenstern/capacitor-healthkit/README.md

 multipleQueryHKitSampleType(queryOptions: MultipleQueryOptions) => Promise<any>
 ```

-This defines a query to the Healthkit for a single type of data.
+This defines a query to the Healthkit for multiple types of data.
 This function has not been tested.

 | Param              | Type                                                                  | Description                                       |
 | ------------------ | --------------------------------------------------------------------- | ------------------------------------------------- |